 The goal of this study is to determine students’ perceptions of the barriers to, and benefits of, cross-enrollment.
 Focus groups and surveys with current CCC and UCI students, staff and administrators that will examine current practices, challenges, and potential improvements to the process.
 First focus groups will help get a sense of common concerns, beliefs, and barriers.
 Then a survey will be designed to distribute broadly, based on the findings of the focus groups.
 The findings from the surveys and focus groups will lead to the development of a series of interventions that will aim to increase cross-enrollment, and hopefully transfer, between local CCCs and UCI.

-Heidi Hardt, Political Science Amy Erica, Political Science, Iowa State University
+Heidi Hardt, Political Science Amy Erica Smith, Political Science, Iowa State University